Backlynk

 Quarterly — Audit Use Moz Local or BrightLocal to audit NAP consistency across your submitted directories twice yearly.
 Business moves, phone number changes, and hours updates break citation consistency over time.

-You can submit to 1,900+ vetted directories in a fraction of the time through Backlynk's automated system, which handles NAP consistency validation across submissions.
+You can manage vetted directory submissions in a fraction of the time through Backlynk's automated system, which handles NAP consistency validation across submissions.

 Impact Benchmarks: What to Expect